 Professional Design Tip: Mixing Stained and Painted Cabinets in the Kitchen

 Together, painted and stained cabinetry can add interest and style.
-It can really be executed in a variety of ways – your island and perimeter are only the beginning.
-You can also opt for different base and wall cabinets, or you can choose a contrasting color for a bar or furniture-type piece to help it stand out.
+This can be executed in a variety of ways – your island and perimeter are only the beginning.
+You can opt for different base and wall cabinets, or you can choose a contrasting color for a hutch, a coffee bar, or another furniture-type piece to help set it apart.

-In the end of the day, there are plenty of paints and stains to choose from.
+At the end of the day, there are plenty of paints and stains to choose from.
 Set up a time to plan your kitchen remodel, including how to coordinate your cabinetry colors.
 Or, learn more about kitchen design and the remodeling process by registering to attend an upcoming workshop.
-You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook and Instagram for ideas too.
+You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook and Instagram for ideas, too.